The Truth About the Cheapest Day to Buy Flights

 First, get familiar with the average prices for the places you want to go, so that you can identify a good price when you see one.
 While there are seasonal variations (and you can expect to pay a lot more over the holidays), here are some general guidelines for good prices when traveling from the US.

-Additionally, Google Flights recently rolled out a new feature which tells you how the price you’ve found compares to average prices for that route on those dates.
+Additionally, Google Flights has a feature that tells you how the price you’ve found compares to average prices for that route on those dates.
 The bar below the flights tells you if prices are currently low, average, or high for your dates.

 You can see above that Google thinks this flight is a great deal, with prices much cheaper than usual.
 But, if you’ve found a flight that isn’t a stellar deal, and you have some flexibility in dates, and you’re still in the 3-8 month window, you could hold out a bit longer, keep checking, set some fare alerts, and be ready to pounce when the price drops.